 The act of crossing the Courtney Campbell Causeway is indeed a rite of passage for Jays fans who routinely make the pilgrimage to spring training.

-With that in mind, there are some great bars and restaurants within walking distance of Florida Auto Exchange Stadium.
+With that in mind, there are some great bars and restaurants within walking distance of Dunedin Stadium.
 They are perfect for a post-game beer (or more) before heading for dinner.
 Here’s a quick-and-dirty rundown of the usual suspects:

 - Rosie’s Tavern: Named after the owner’s late Beagle, Rosie’s is tucked behind a complex of art galleries on Broadway.
 Rosie’s has consistently solid live music and is, of course, dog friendly.
 Rosie’s portrait can be found on the wall along with many furry frequent customers.
 For a more in-depth review of Rosie’s, have a look at this article in the Tampa Bay Times.

 - The Chic-a-Boom Room & Kelly’s: Located on Main Street in Dunedin, this is a popular spot for post-game happy hour beers.
-Cheap Yeunglings on tap.
+Cheap Yeunglings are always on tap.

 - Blur: For all you clubbers out there, this is the place to to get your dance-on.
 Yes, it’s open after 7:00pm!
 But it’s really only busy on Friday and Saturday nights.
 It’s the place to go for karaoke and very popular drag queen nights.

 - Dunedin Brewery: Located just off the Pinellas Trail in downtown Dunedin, this brewery is the oldest microbrewery in the state of Florida.
-Fans seem to worship it; I don’t understand why.
+Blue Jays fans seem to worship this place.
 The beer ranges from awful to above average, though there is a wide selection.
-They do have some solid live music from time to time, however.
+They do have some solid live music from time to time, but you’ll have trouble getting in if the band is good.
 Bonus points for having a dog-friendly patio.